dudemanppl/MERN-todo-list/README.md

 Note: If at any time you need to fast forward to the next step, type the command "git checkout $(stepName) -f" in your terminal. e.g. "git checkout step1b -f" and you will be ready to do the next step.

 ## Step 1 Server
 a.
-Create a basic Express server listening on port 3000.
+Create a folder named "server".
+Create a basic Express server listening on port 3000 in your server folder in an "index.js" file.
+b.
+Create two files, named "controller.js" and "router.js".
+Fill out basic functionality for all CRUD routes, sending back a response with the name of each request method.